 Another manifestation is harm OCD where the person feels they may physically hurt someone by accident.
 They may repetitively return to a spot on the road while driving after having intrusive thoughts “what if I ran over someone and didn’t realize?”
 Others may fear that they verbally offended someone and compulsively review the scenarios of their day.

-As an established OCD therapist in Media, PA, Delaware County for over thirty years, I utilize a cognitive behavioral therapy platform to help clients recover from anxiety OCD.
+As an established OCD therapist for over thirty years, I utilize a cognitive behavioral therapy platform to help clients recover from anxiety OCD.
 This effective treatment is evidence-based and highly successful in decreasing the symptoms of obsessive-compulsive disorder.
-This cognitive-behavioral therapy platform includes evidence-based response prevention ERP treatment in helping clients address the paralyzing and debilitating effects of OCD.
+This cognitive-behavioral therapy platform includes evidence-based response prevention techniques and ERP treatment in helping clients address the paralyzing and debilitating effects of OCD.

-I am also a teletherapy provider and provide treatment for those suffering from anxiety and OCD.
+I am also a teletherapy provider and am trained to provide treatment for those suffering from anxiety and OCD.
 As a teletherapy provider, I have successfully treated numerous clients who suffer from obsessive-compulsive disorder.
 I can conduct therapy with the same benefit as if you were in my office.
-Additionally, my office is easily accessible in Media, PA.